-The UNIMILL machining method can be expanded to use a milling tool which is, for example, cylindrical and only machines one flank surface at a time, such as the outside flank (Fig. 8).
+The UNIMILL machining method can be expanded to use a milling tool which is, for example, cylindrical and only machines one flank surface at a time (like outside flank shown in Fig. 8).
 The tool inclination angle in this case is $-\alpha{OB}$.
 The maximal diameter of such a tool is limited (Fig. 8).
 A diameter larger than shown in Figure 8 causes mutilation of the opposite flank (inside flank).
-It is possible with such a cylindrical tool to machine the opposite flank in a second set of machining passes, if the sign of the tool inclination angle is changed $(+\alpha{OB})$.
-For correct definition it should be stated, that the vector R{W2} points to the centerline of the reference profile.
-Its preferred location is in the center of the face width; in the case of asymmetric pressure angles, it is located radially in order to split the point width of the reference profile in two equal parts.
-The point width is the width of the bottom of the reference channel, in an axial plane in the case of face milling cutters and in the offset plane in the case of face hobbing cutters.
-The milling tool can be located using different references which has no effect on the functionality of the presented method.
+It is possible with such a cylindrical tool to machine the opposite flank in a second set of machining passes, if the sign of the tool inclination angle is changed ($+\alpha{OB}$).
+For correct definition, it should be stated that the vector R{W2} points to the centerline of the reference profile.
+Its preferred location is in the center of the face width; in cases of asymmetric pressure angles it is located radially in order to split the point width of the reference profile in two equal parts.
+The point width is the width of the bottom of the reference channel - in an axial plane in case of face milling cutters, and in the offset plane in case of face hobbing cutters.